 The Fuel Change challenges were established to spark a means by which the Scottish economy can shift to Net Zero, and at the same time use the innovative ideas to create wider commercial, economic benefits.

-It is an opportunity for apprentices to develop innovative, but practical, solutions to real low-carbon challenges.
+It is an opportunity for apprentices to develop innovative, but practical, solutions to real low-carbon challenges and more than 500 young people have already taken part.